BUU44510 International Business & The Global Economy

 (10 ECTS credits)

-This course deals with the environment in which international business decisions are made.
-One half of the course deals with current developments and policy debates in the global economy focusing on the leading economies and regions.
-The other half deals with the managerial issues arising from the international transfer of people, resources, capital and knowledge, and the critical issues that a firm and its employees encounter when engaging in international business.
+This module deals with the environment in which international business decisions are made.
+It addresses the managerial issues arising from the international transfer of people, resources, capital and knowledge, and the critical issues that a firm and its employees encounter when engaging in international business.

-- Appreciate the different cultural, socio-economic and legal environments encountered in the international marketplace.
+- A sensitivity to different cultural, socio-economic and legal environments encountered in the international marketplace.

-- Formulate strategies designed to support the conduct of successful international operations in diverse contexts.
+- An ability to formulate strategies designed to support the conduct of successful international operations in diverse contexts

 Recommended Texts/Key Reading: